 The history of this company is worth recording in that it was established in 1867 by William Burgass, a local Brickmakers and coal merchant from Carlton, and Edward Gripper, originally an Essex farmer, who had already prior to this date established a large works at Mapperley and was already supplying bricks to the Midland Railway for their St Pancras Station terminus Grippers company and then Nottingham Patent Brick Co. would ultimately supply some 60 million bricks to this project.
 This company acquired the patent for a revolutionary type of kiln in which the bricks were fired.
 This kiln, called a Hoffmann Kiln, after its inventor, enabled the continuous firing of bricks and resulted in massive improvements in brick quality ,and coal use, and ultimately cost of production, all giving huge advantage over the previous “intermittent” type of kiln in common use prior to Hoffmann’s invention.
 The continuous design of the Hoffmann Kiln enabled the whole brick making process to be revolutionised, laying the foundations for the highly automated process of today, with the origins of all this firmly rooted in Gedling Borough

-The Nottingham Patent Brick Company was ultimately run as a very successful business, acquiring the Dorket Head works of Messrs.
+The Nottingham Patent Brick Company was a very successful business, acquiring the Dorket Head works of Messrs.
 Robinson and Sykes in 1897.
 The company continuing to invest by securing further clay supplies and updating the brick-making process.